 The District's net position decreased during the most recent fiscal year.
+The majority of the decrease was due to interest expense and bond issue costs incurred during the current fiscal year.

 Key elements of the change in net position are reflected in the following table: